 Some events are just as concerned with the look of their guard booth as they are with guard or security booth sizes.
 You can take a look at some fun and interesting guard booths if you want something beyond the ordinary.
 Another idea is to check out this Pinterest board that is dedicated exclusively to interesting guard booths at Disney resorts.
 Or this one that shows a variety of guard booth shapes and sizes for any event or need.

 Now, of course, aesthetics are important, but the size of your booth is very important too.
-So, now you want to know what booth size do I need for my booth?
-When it comes to choosing a size there are a number of things for you to consider.
+So, now you want to know’s the standard size of guard room that I need for my booth?
+When it comes to choosing a size for security guard parking lot booths, you’ll want to know what is the standard size of guard house set up.
+(The same criteria can be used when considering parking booth dimensions, ticket booth dimensions, or any other booth needs.)
+There is no magic answer for the question of what’s the appropriate guard house dimension.
+To answer these questions there are a number of things for you to consider.

 The Right Size Security Booth

 - Choose a booth that is large enough to house the people and equipment that you need.

 Every organization has different needs, so basing your decision on standard size of security room is not prudent.
 Rather, think through how many guards will use your booth and what will be stored in the booth.
 If you plan to fill your shack with computer screens, video monitors, walkie-talkies and more, you might need a bit more space than a single guard with a clipboard does.